 Who is at risk?

 People catch influenza through close contact with others who are already infected.
 The more sick people you come into contact with, the greater your chances are of catching the flu.
-Workers in the following jobs are most at risk:

 How to reduce the risks

 If a worker or workers could be exposed to influenza, the employer must develop and implement an exposure control plan (ECP).
 This plan must identify the workers at risk of exposure and the controls required to protect those workers.
 These will be unique to each worksite and work environment.
 When choosing risk controls, consider the following questions.
 The questions are grouped according to type of control.
 The three applicable types of control are listed here in order of effectiveness.

 This is the most effective type of control.
 Engineering controls involve making physical modifications to control the hazard or reduce exposure.
 A question to consider: